vatpac-technology/sops/docs/terminal/williamtown.md

 !!! phraseology
     <span class="hotline">**WLM TCU** -> **WLM ADC**</span>: "via WLM, ZULU, Close formation of 5, do you have any restrictions or requirements?”
     <span class="hotline">**WLM ADC** -> **WLM TCU**</span>: "ZULU, no restrictions or requirements, A040"

-## Miscellaneous
-### Stereo Approaches (Fast Jet Aircraft)
-Fast Jet Aircraft typically arrive back into YWLM from Gate 6, at `F125`, as such you can assign them the stereo approach to arrive back into YWLM.

-!!!
-Example
-**MAPL45**: "WLM TCU, RTBing via G6 for RWY12"
-**WLM TCU**: "MAPL45, cleared the stereo appraoch for RWY 12 via G6, once 9DME north of the tacan descend not below `A050`" **MAPL45**: "Once 9DME north, descend not below `A050`"

-!!!
-Note
-   Stereo Approaches charts are found in the RAAF TERMA document, available towards the bottom of [RAAF AIP page](https://ais-af.airforce.gov.au/australian-aip){target=new}